Preserves: an Expressive Data Language

 values called symbols.3 Here, a Symbol

-, a sequence of Unicode scalar values representing an
+is, like a String, a sequence of Unicode scalar values representing an

 identifier of some kind.
-Symbol
+Symbols are also compared lexicographically

 by scalar value.